 Public Opinion: What Do Americans Want?
-Rep. Paul Ryan and the House Budget Committee House Congressional Progressive Caucus Sen. Patty Murray and the Senate Budget Committee War Funding 60 percent favor removing troops from Afghanistan as soon as possible.
+President Obama Rep. Paul Ryan and the House Budget Committee House Congressional Progressive Caucus Sen. Patty Murray and the Senate Budget Committee War Funding 60 percent favor removing troops from Afghanistan as soon as possible.
+Does not specify.
 Provides \$47 billion for war funding in 2014, a cut of 53 percent below the 2013 level.
 Maintains annual war funding of \$37 billion or more for the next decade.
 Calls for an expedited troop withdrawal from Afghanistan and ends war funding beginning in fiscal 2015.
 Based on current plans to end the Afghanistan war in 2014, provides \$100 billion in fiscal 2013, \$50 billion in fiscal 2014 and \$25 billion in fiscal 2015.
 Military Funding 58 percent would like to see major reductions in military spending.
-Prevents across-the- board budget cuts known as sequestration from impacting the military budget.
+Prevents across-the-board budget cuts known as sequestration from affecting the military budget.
+Proposes a Department of Defense base budget of \$526.6 billion in 2014, a cut of 1.6 percent.
+Prevents across-the- board budget cuts known as sequestration from affecting the military budget.
 Reduces military spending by \$897 billion over 10 years through a smaller force structure and reductions in Cold War-era weapons.
 Would gradually reduce military spending beginning in fiscal 2015, for a savings of \$240 billion over 10 years.
 Medicaid 52 percent support the expansion of Medicaid under Obamacare, while 46 percent oppose any cuts to Medicaid.
+Maintains the expansion of Medicaid under Obamacare.
 Makes deep cuts to Medicaid funding and converts the program to a block grant administered at the state level.
 Maintains the expansion of Medicaid under Obamacare and increases funding for Medicaid through supplemental grants to states over the next two years.
 Maintains the expansion of Medicaid under Obamacare.

 Budget Totals Public Opinion: What Do Americans Want?
-Rep. Paul Ryan and the House Budget Committee House Congressional Progressive Caucus Sen. Patty Murray and the Senate Budget Committee Total Proposed Change in Spending 56 percent want to see a mix of spending cuts and tax increases; 35 percent want cuts only. \$5.7 trillion in spending cuts over 10 years. \$3 trillion in spending increases over 10 years. \$837 billion in spending cuts over 10 years.
-Total Proposed Change in Tax Revenue 56 percent want to see a mix of spending cuts and tax increases; 5 percent want only tax increases.
-No change in tax revenue. \$5.7 trillion in additional tax revenue over 10 years. \$923 billion in additional tax revenue over 10 years.
-Total Deficit Reduction 72 percent say deficit reduction is a top priority.
-Reduces deficits by \$5.7 trillion over 10 years.
-Reduces deficits by \$2.7 trillion over 10 years.
-Reduces deficits by \$1.8 trillion over 10 years.
+President Obama Rep. Paul Ryan and the House Budget Committee House Congressional Progressive Caucus Sen. Patty Murray and the Senate Budget Committee Total Proposed 56 percent want to see a mix of spending \$1.2 trillion in spending cuts over 10 \$5.7 trillion in spending cuts over 10 \$3 trillion in spending increases \$837 billion in spending cuts over Change in cuts and tax years. years. over 10 years.
+10 years.
+Spending increases; 35 percent want cuts only.
+Total 56 percent want to \$583 billion in new No change in tax \$5.7 trillion in \$923 billion in Proposed see a mix of spending tax revenue over 10 revenue. additional tax additional tax Change in cuts and tax years. revenue over 10 revenue over 10 Tax Revenue increases; 5 percent years. years. want only tax increases.
+Total Deficit 72 percent say deficit Reduces deficits by Reduces deficits by Reduces deficits by Reduces deficits by Reduction reduction is a top \$1.8 trillion over 10 \$5.7 trillion over 10 \$2.7 trillion over 10 \$1.8 trillion over 10 priority. years. years. years. years.

-SOURCES: All numbers and analysis drawn directly from budget proposals released by the House Budget Committee, the Congressional Progressive Caucus, and the Senate Budget Committee.
+SOURCES: All numbers and analysis drawn directly from budget proposals released by the White House, House Budget Committee, the Congressional Progressive Caucus, and the Senate Budget Committee.